 French cinema’s pre-Nouvelle Vague directors often eclipse the creatively rampant artists who emerged during the 1960s, though a curious oddity who worked through both periods and beyond is Robert Bresson, a man famous for his express simplicity and nuanced command of eliciting human emotion.
-An undeniably attractive quality of his work are the short running times all of his movies come packaged with, few ever taking above 90 minutes and some even stooping below 70.
-That in mind, if this post intrigues you remotely I highly suggest checking out his work: It’s an imbalanced collection of botched projects mixed in with some utterly masterful creations that makes for a fascinating career progression if you have the time to track through.
+An undeniably attractive quality of his work is the short running times all of his movies come packaged with, few ever taking above 90 minutes and some even stooping below 70.
+With that in mind, if this post intrigues you remotely, I highly suggest checking out his work: It’s an imbalanced collection of botched projects mixed in with some utterly masterful creations that make for a fascinating career progression if you have the time to track through.

 Impressionism

 Such an uncompromising vision allowed Bresson to share dramatic power with the simplest of stories; Mouchette’s tale of one girl living in a rural town is of particular note for its impressive minimalism mixed with a fiercely effective directorial technique that draws tension, dread and penetrating waves of shock out of the situation.
-Impressionism personalises every screenplay the man takes on, slipping over a second sheet of observation for the audience to relate to, their experience with Bresson’s work coloured not only by the story itself, but the way the man views it.
+Impressionism personalizes every screenplay the man takes on, slipping over a second sheet of observation for the audience to relate to, their experience with Bresson’s work colored not only by the story itself but the way the man views it.

 Intimacy